Frequently Asked Tax Questions

 My bank (or credit union) has mailed me a form, called a Form 1099-INT, indicating the amount of interest I earned on my savings account/money market account/certificate of deposit.
 Do I need to include this amount on my income tax forms?

-It depends.
-Non-residents filing form 1040NR-EZ do not include U.S. bank or credit union interest as income.
-But nonresidents filing Form 1040NR would include this interest on Item L (page 5).
+Non-residents do not include U.S. bank or credit union interest as income.

 Both form 1040NR-EZ and 1040NR ask for social security numbers or taxpayer identification numbers.
 Is this the same as the number I was issued by the university when I was admitted?
 It has the same number of digits.

 No. All F-1 and J-1 who have been authorized to work in the United States should have a Social Security number (SSN), issued by the Social Security Administration.
-Students in F-1 and J-1 status who do not yet have a social security number (and their dependents in F-2 or J-2 status who may not be eligible for a SSN) need an identification number to file their income tax form.
+Students in F-1 and J-1 status who do are ineligible for a social security number (and their dependents in F-2 or J-2 status who may not be eligible for a SSN) need an identification number to file their income tax form.

 The IRS has announced that F and J visa holders who have no U.S.-source income, and thus file only the Form 8843, need neither an SSN nor an ITIN to file Form 8843.
 However, the IRS strongly recommends that if you have an SSN you should use it on the form, as it may be important if in the future you apply for an immigration benefit.